 This module aims to provide a critical examination of key issues and processes related to security issues.
 The focus of this module is on developments since World War Two, but with a particular emphasis on the post-Cold War period.
 By the end of the module, students will be able to:

-Demonstrate a strong knowledge of the complex issues and processes related to major contemporary security issues.
+Demonstrate an advanced understanding of the complex issues and processes related to security issues.

-Demonstrate appropriate cognitive, communicative and transferable skills; develop the capacity to learn independently, criticise major texts and approaches, and lead class discussions.
+Demonstrate appropriate cognitive, communicative and transferable skills; develop the capacity for independent learning, critique major texts and approaches and lead class discussions.

 Mode of instruction

 The course is taught through two-hour seminars.
 During the course of the seminar students are expected to take part in both large and small group discussions; participate in seminar discussions; present and defend their ideas within an academic setting; and take part in group projects.
 The role of the instructor is to ensure the efficient running of the discussion.
 Each seminar has a ‘required reading’ list that must be read in advance of each seminar.
 Students are also recommended to read some of the items listed under ‘suggested reading’ prior to each seminar and use the extended list as a starting point in their preparation for essay writing

 - Interactive engagement with course material and individual engagement with course readings: assessed through a presentation (25% of final grade) and Seminar Performance (15% of final grade, Ongoing Weeks 1 – 7

 - Understanding of course content: assessed in Take-home essay (30% of the final grade), due in week 4